Image via danieldervartanian.com

 So what — apparently — for the fact that the charges are still working their way through the courts and thus leaving the city open to potential litigation over wrongful termination should the charges end up dropped.

-In any event, this hack hire is not without precedent.
+In any event, this sort of hack hire is not without precedent.
+In fact, such is arguably all but standard operating procedure.

 For example, the former Ward One ward heeling predecessor was hired to a mid-level city job after she lost her job as the Chief of Staph for a now former mayor of Braintree when he also lost his reelection bid.

-In any event, the new acting director is looking at a near four-fold pay pop late in his career at the public trough as well as that it would appear per the city budget that the job come with a city ride.
+In any event, the new acting director is looking at a near four-fold pay pop late in his career at the public trough as well as that it would appear per the city budget that the job also comes with a city ride.

-The four-fold raise would also appear to set a new record locally on a percentage basis as regards his potential pension pop if the new acting director can last three years on a gig which one of the mayor’s aunt’s once held and was paid roughly half as much.
+The four-fold raise would also appear to set a new record locally on a percentage basis as regards his potential pension pop if the new acting director can last three years at a gig which one of the mayor’s aunt’s once held and was paid roughly half as much to do so.

 The potential maximum pension pop will also set a new record on a dollar basis.